craftablescience/godot-3d-sandbox/README.md

 # 3D Sandbox
-## Built in Godot
+#### Built in Godot

 A game inspired by Garry's Mod.
-It's basically a testing grounds for my game mechanics ideas, and anything I want to make :D
+It's basically a testing grounds for my game mechanics ideas, and anything I want to make.
+Feel free to request features!
+The original, uncompiled project will be uploaded shortly.